-- 1. First year students - a.
-Provide introductory information regarding classes to enroll in, TA assignments, meetings and testing (e.g., OPiC tests, subject tests) that must occur prior to the beginning of Fall semester. - b.
+- 1. Admissions - a.
+Admissions: a faculty lead recruits reviewers of applications among those faculty who plan on hosting incoming students for rotations.
+The faculty lead of admissions will organize committee reviews and events (coordinate with BCMB office and GSO) to evaluate and recommend Admissions into the program. - b.
+Correspondence to inquiry about admissions during/after admissions (emails from and to prospective students and sending communication to accepted students, interface with the managing interface for applications, Slate) - 2.
+First year students - a.
+Provide introductory information regarding classes to enroll in, TA assignments, meetings and testing (English language proficiency) that must occur prior to the beginning of Fall semester. - b.
 Organize faculty presentations associated with BCMB 516 to help students decide on their laboratory rotations. - c.
 Organize laboratory rotations - d.
 Organize student laboratory rotation presentations. - e.
 Solicit lab rotation evaluations from lab mentors. - f.
 Grade lab rotations based on presentations and mentor evaluations. - g.
 Provide feedback to the students. - h.
 Help students as necessary to find appropriate research laboratories. - i.
-Provide end of the year reports on progress and placement in the Ph.D. or MS track to the BCMB faculty at a regularly scheduled meeting. - 2.
+Provide end of the year reports on progress and placement in the Ph.D. or MS track to the BCMB faculty at a regularly scheduled meeting. - 3.
 Second year students - a.
 Make sure students choose research committees and set up introductory meetings with their committees - b.
-Advise students on required coursework. - 3.
+Advise students on required coursework. - 4.
 Third year students - a.
 Schedule prelim exams for going towards PhD. - b.
 Assign ad-hoc faculty members to prelim exam committees. - c.
-Schedule second prelim exams if necessary. - 4.
+Schedule second prelim exams if necessary. - 5.
 All graduate students - a.
 Make TA assignments each semester in coordination with the department head, course instructor, research mentor, and the Biology Core class coordinator. - b.
-Monitor OPiC test results to coordinate with TA assignments and progression towards preliminary exam. - c.
-Ensure students are progressing through the program at an appropriate pace, including coursework, TA assignments, research committee meetings, prelim exams, and colloquium presentations.
+Monitor English language proficiency test results to coordinate with TA assignments and progression towards preliminary exam.

-- d.
-Enter/modify data necessary in the university-wide database (NOLIJ) - e.
+- c.
+Ensure students are progressing through the program at an appropriate pace, including coursework, TA assignments, research committee meetings, prelim exams, and colloquium presentations. - d.
+BCMB Colloquium schedule for Fall and Spring semesters. - e.
 Interface with instructors/faculty/students regarding TA issues. - f.
 Meet with students on a regular basis to hear their concerns and provide feedback on their progress. - g.
 Provide information to Graduate School on students as necessary. - h.
-Maintain/update BCMB Graduate Student Handbook. - i.
+Maintain/update BCMB Graduate Student Handbook, including electronic distribution to the faculty and request to update the website to the CAS communication team (changes must be voted on by faculty at large). - i.
 Make decisions, in consultation with department head, executive committee and/or faculty mentor as appropriate, that pertain to graduate student progression within the department. - j.
 Provide regular reports to Executive Committee and departmental faculty on issues under the purview of the Committee. - k.
-Recommends applicants for departmental, college or university-wide fellowships for nomination by the department head - 5.
+Recommends applicants for departmental, college or university-wide fellowships for nomination by the department head - 6.
 Graduate curriculum - a.
 Receive and consider proposals for new graduate courses, changes in course descriptions, prerequisites, and other matters relevant to the teaching program of the Department. - b.
 After evaluation by the committee, these proposals shall be presented to the BCMB faculty at a regularly scheduled meeting for consideration and approval. - c.
 All curricular changes approved by the faculty shall be presented to the Natural Sciences Curriculum Committee of the College.